w3c/wcag2ict/introduction.md

 ### Background

 This document is an update to a W3C [Working Group Note](https://www.w3.org/policies/process/#note-track) to incorporate new guidelines, success criteria, and definitions added in WCAG 2.1 and 2.2.
+The current version also includes Level AAA success criteria.

 [Guidance on Applying WCAG 2.0 to Non-Web Information and Communications Technologies (WCAG2ICT)](https://www.w3.org/TR/2013/NOTE-wcag2ict-20130905/), approved in September 2013, described how WCAG 2.0 could be applied to non-web documents and non-web software.
 WCAG2ICT was organized to mirror WCAG’s sections: Perceivable, Operable, Understandable, and Robust.
 WCAG2ICT clarified when and how WCAG success criteria could be applied to non-web documents and non-web software.
 Some were applicable without modification and some were applicable with edits and/or notes.
 Glossary terms were also reviewed.
 Level AAA success criteria were not addressed in the 2013 WCAG2ICT Working Group Note.